akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 In the shadow of the stable, a Flemish maid held her hand to her mouth, her eyes wide open, her heart pounding, a half-repaired blanket on her lap.

-Sabina recognized that voice.
+Sabina recognised that voice.
 To her, Sir Guy was the worst thing about the stables, even worse than the stench of the horse manure.

 She quickly made the sign of the cross.